universemanclan/Wolf-Hunter/Virus/ReadMe.txt

 There Will Be Problems For This As Authorizations Or Downloading Files From The Web Like Imgur Images.

 Feel Free To Run IT As Admin Or If You want to test it use a vm

+Api-Important Files Is A directory to hide the virus